Traditional Values are not Random

 Traditional Values

-The modern view believes that value judgements are not judgements at all but are sentiments, or complexes, or attitudes arising in response to pressure from the social environment and traditions.
+The modern view believes that a sentiment, an attitude, a mood is a value judgement, arising in response to pressure from the social environment and traditions.
 To say that a thing is good is merely to express our feelings about it and is therefore subjective.
-Maybe what we feel is good is not good at all and we can improve our morality.
+Today we may feel a certain value to be true.
+Tomorrow we may feel quite differently, even adversely, about that same value and that would also be true.
 Western people are in the grips of subjectivism.

 When a reformer pushes new ideas of morality as an improvement over traditional morality, he is necessarily basing his judgement on some prior standard.
-This can only be traditional morality as any of the other values arising out of subjectivist ideology are held to be equally true and choosing one over another would be a senseless and totally arbitrary gamble.
+This can only be traditional morality as any of the other values arising out of subjectivist ideology are held to be equally true and choosing one over another would be an arbitrary and baseless gamble.
 This is also circular thinking.
 Subjectivism, by its own definitions, regularly shoots itself in the legs.

 Creation of life is not a random affair.
 The probability that order (life) would have arisen out a purely chaotic universe is, even by scientific standards, impossible.
-Now, should this impossible event have taken place, the resultant minutest of lifeforms, born in a totally hostile environment, would have died instantly, and not made a second such occurrence in any way more probable.
+Now, even if such an impossible event had to take place, the resultant minutest of lifeforms, born in a totally hostile environment, would die instantly, and not make a second such occurrence in any way more probable.

 Life was created with intent and that is why it has meaning and purpose.
 This includes, for humans, an array of naturally self-evident values.
-In life the infinite and the finite coexist.
-This is an aspect of reality.
 Christ was one with God from the beginning.
-In the beginning God created the heavens and the Earth.
+In the beginning God created the Heavens and the earth.
 The impact of chaos was intentionally constrained, making life possible.

 Traditional Values

-It is important to see God as a unity and that creation, being an expression of God, is naturally imbued with His moral code, that we have, so to speak, inherited.
-I would point out that the God that Christ exemplifies must be a good, true and loving God as creation is a supreme act of generosity.
-The human ability to choose to err, and thereby cause bad things to happen, is a question of free will and is an altogether different and subsidiary matter.
-The arc of the moral universe is long, but it bends towards goodness.
+It is important to see God as unity, albeit expressed as the Holy Trinity, and that creation, being an expression of God, is naturally imbued with His moral code, that we have, so to speak, inherited.
+I would point out that the God that Christ exemplifies must be a good, true and loving God as creation is a supreme act of love, generosity and mercy.
+The human ability to chose to err, and thereby cause bad things to happen, is a question of free will and is an altogether different and subsidiary matter.
+The arc of the moral universe is long, but it does bend towards goodness.

-The human mind has no more the power of inventing a new value than of planting a new sun in the sky.
-Any attempt to do so really consists of arbitrarily selecting, partly or wholly, one maxim of natural morality, isolating it from the rest, and using it to impose personal or collective tyranny.
-It is our appreciation of an existing natural value that may improve but not the original value itself.
-For example, the views on goodness globally are substantially in agreement, notwithstanding the considerable local differences of emphasis and, perhaps, no one code that includes everything.
+Any attempt by humans to create a new value really consists of arbitrarily selecting, partly or wholly, one maxim of traditional morality, isolating it from the rest, and promoting it as supreme.
+It is our appreciation of an existing traditional value that may improve but not the original value itself.
+For example, the views on goodness globally are substantially in agreement, notwithstanding the considerable local differences of emphasis.

 This article has been inspired by the book Christian Reflections by C.S.
 Lewis.